As you reach Gelghad on Kuari Pass trek, you will come across two paths. While one way goes towards Kuari Pass, the other heads to Pangarchulla Peak.

 You take the road to Kuari Pass, the road most taken.

-Coming back on your way to camp, you think 'What if you had taken the road less taken, the path that leads to Pangarchulla Peak?’
+Coming back on your way to camp, you think 'What if you had taken the road less travelled, the path that leads to Pangarchulla Peak?’

 You feel a curiosity and a regret for missing out something brilliant.
 If only I had pushed myself some more, I would have had a peak in my kitty, you think.

-You do the aftermath and regret to not have it planned better.
-Here are all the reasons you realize which make Kuari Pass along with Pangarchulla Trek a trek high on ROI:
+This could have been me, but it wasn’t.
+From my experience, here are all the reasons which make Kuari Pass along with Pangarchulla Trek a trek high on ROI:

 1. A limit pusher

 You reached Kuari Pass.
 You enjoyed it.
 But somewhere in the corner of your heart, you still yearn for something more thrilling and difficult, a limit pusher.
 But what?